MediaComem/comem-archioweb/guides/store-geospatial-data.md

-# Storing geospatial data with Mongoose
+# Store geospatial data with Mongoose

 MongoDB can [store geospatial information and perform queries on it][mongodb-geospatial].
 In order to do so, you should store information as